oracle/pgql-lang/pages/pgql-1.1-spec.md

 # Regular Path Expressions

 Path queries test for the existence of arbitrary-length paths between pairs of vertices, or, retrieve actual paths between pairs of vertices.
-PGQL 1.0 supports testing for path existence ("reachability testing") only, while retrieval of actual paths between reachable pairs of vertices is planned for a future PGQL version.
+PGQL 1.0 supports testing for path existence ("reachability testing") only, while retrieval of actual paths between reachable pairs of vertices is planned for a future version.

 The syntactic structure of a query path is similar to a query edge, but it uses forward slashes (-/.../->) instead of square brackets (-[...]->).
 The syntax rules are as follows: